culvertsoft/mgen/README.md

   * Specifies a module file to include in this project

 To summarize:
- * Model definition
-   * Types -> classes
-   * Fields -> members
-   * Modules -> namespaces/packages
  * Source code generation requires
+   * Module files -> define the data model
    * Projects files -> specify which modules to generate code for
-   * Module files -> define the data model

 The file structure of the above project will look something like:
 * ..../se.culvertsoft.mymodule.xml (the module file for se.culvertsoft.mymodule)